HMS Violet (1897): Construction and career

-She underwent repairs to re-tube her boilers in 1902.
+On the night of 23 June 1900, during an exercise, Violet and the destroyer Fawn attempted to rush the defences of Portsmouth harbour, approaching with no lights and at a low speed so that smoke or flame from their funnels would not indicate their location, but Violet was spotted at a range of 2 nmi and illuminated and held by searchlights, as was Fawn, with the conclusion drawn that they could not have succeeded in breaching the defences.
+On the night of 25 July 1900, Violet collided with the destroyer Flirt in fog, badly damaging Violet's bow, such that she had to be docked down in Pembroke Dockyard for repairs.
+Flirt received little damage.
+Violet underwent repairs to re-tube her boilers in 1902.
 On 9 July 1907 Violet collided with a sailing vessel, badly damaging the destroyer's bow and slightly injuring three of her crew.
 She was towed stern first to the Nore by the destroyer Falcon before being taken into Sheerness for repair.
 Violet was refitted at Pembroke Dockyard in 1909, having her bow replated and her boilers retubed.